Laparoscopic Entry Techniques | Article | GLOWM

 • At the end of the procedure, stay sutures are cut or detached to remove the port.

-The greatest advantage of open entry technique is that it allows for precise, controlled entry into the intra-abdominal cavity.
-However, the open Hasson technique can be challenging in very obese patients as it is difficult to gain abdominal entry through a small, 3 cm skin incision due to depth of subcutaneous fat.
+The greatest advantage of the open entry technique is that it allows for precise, controlled entry into the intra-abdominal cavity.
+However, the open Hasson technique can be challenging in obese patients as it is difficult to gain abdominal entry through a small, 3-cm skin incision due to depth of subcutaneous fat.
 As previously mentioned, initial trocar insertion is perhaps the most important and dangerous step in minimally invasive surgery.
-Champault et al. have shown that 83% of vascular injuries, 75% of bowel injuries, and 50% of local hemorrhage injuries during laparoscopy were caused during primary trocar insertion.13,14,15,16,17
+Champault et al. showed that 83% of vascular injuries, 75% of bowel injuries and 50% of local hemorrhage injuries during laparoscopy were caused during primary trocar insertion.15

 vNOTES

-Transvaginal natural orifice transluminal endoscopic surgery is an emerging surgical approach for minimally invasive surgery in which the vagina is used as a “natural orifice” or entry point into the peritoneal cavity for single-port laparoscopy.
-The American College of Obstetricians and Gynecologists recommends the vaginal route as the gold standard approach to hysterectomy as there is evidence of fewer complications, decreased operative time and cost, and shorter hospital stay in comparison to laparoscopic and abdominal hysterectomies. vNOTES can be used to broaden the feasibility of vaginal hysterectomy or other gynecologic procedures in patients with narrow vaginal opening, high BMI, prior abdominal surgery, history of cesarean section, and large uteri and can offer better visualization of the pelvic anatomy.
-A randomized controlled trial of 70 women comparing traditional laparoscopic hysterectomy to vNOTES hysterectomy showed noninferiority in successfully completing the surgery without conversion.
-However, a meta-analysis comparing vNOTES to multi-port traditional laparoscopy could not be undertaken given the paucity of the studies meeting eligibility.
-Other advantages of this approach include shorter operative time, hospitalization, and postoperative pain in comparison to traditional laparoscopy.
-Furthermore, this technique does require an experienced surgeon as there can be technical challenges such as lack of triangulation and overcrowding of instruments when using this route of surgery.
-Thus, further larger randomized controlled trials are needed.18,19,20
+Vaginal natural orifice transluminal endoscopic surgery (vNOTES) is an emerging minimally invasive surgical approach in which the vagina is used as a 'natural orifice' or entry point into the peritoneal cavity for single-port laparoscopy.16 The American College of Obstetricians and Gynecologists recommends the vaginal route as the gold standard approach to hysterectomy as there is evidence of fewer complications, decreased operative time and cost, and shorter hospital stay in comparison to laparoscopic and abdominal hysterectomies.17 vNOTES can be used to broaden the feasibility of vaginal hysterectomy or other gynecologic procedures in patients with narrow vaginal opening, high BMI, prior abdominal surgery, history of cesarean section, or large uterus18 and can offer better visualization of the pelvic anatomy.
+A randomized controlled trial of 70 women comparing traditional laparoscopic hysterectomy to vNOTES hysterectomy showed non-inferiority in successfully completing the surgery without conversion.19 However, subgroup meta-analysis comparing vNOTES to multi-port traditional laparoscopy could not be undertaken given the paucity of the studies meeting eligibility.20 Other advantages of this approach include shorter operative time, reduced length of hospital stay, and less postoperative pain compared with traditional laparoscopy.
+However, this technique requires an experienced surgeon, as technical challenges such as limited triangulation and instrument crowding may be encountered with this approach.
+Thus, further larger randomized controlled trials are needed.

 CONCLUSION

-Laparoscopic entry is the most important step in performing laparoscopy.
+The entry technique is the most important step in performing laparoscopy.
 The most common entry techniques include Veress, open Hasson, and direct entry as described in this chapter.
-Complications related to laparoscopy are relatively low, and most of these adverse events are related to initial trocar entry.
-A large Cochrane review of laparoscopic techniques does not show sufficient evidence to support one method over another or differences in visceral or vascular complications.1 Thus, choice of entry technique and initial trocar placement is dependent on surgeon experience and patient’s characteristics and pathology.
+Complications related to laparoscopy are relatively low, and most adverse events are associated initial trocar entry.
+A large Cochrane review of laparoscopic techniques does not provide sufficient evidence to support one method over another or differences in visceral or vascular complications.1 Thus, choice of entry technique and initial trocar placement is dependent on surgeon experience and patient characteristics and pathology.

 PRACTICE RECOMMENDATIONS

-• Left upper quadrant entry or Palmer’s technique should be considered in patients with previous abdominal surgery, adhesive disease, or extremes in BMI.
+• Left upper quadrant entry (Palmer’s technique) should be considered in patients with previous abdominal surgery, adhesive disease or extremes in body mass index.

-• Direct entry may be more advantageous over Veress needle for failed entry.
+• Direct entry may be preferable to the Veress needle in cases of failed peritoneal access.

 CONFLICTS OF INTEREST